99robots/wpsite-follow-us-badges/readme.txt

 = Twitter =
 Increase the number of followers you have on Twitter, and start sharing content.

-= Google Plus / Google+ =
-Sharing content on Google+ is important.
-Increase your domain authority by allowing visitors to +1 your site.

 = LinkedIn =
 Showcase your website to LinkedIn - the world's largest professional network.